holoviz/lumen/docs/getting_started/core_concepts.md

   theme: dark
 ```

 To see all the possible config parameters, see the `Config Reference`.
-TODO

 ## Sources
 The `sources` section defines the source of your data.
 Depending on your source type, the specification may look a bit different, but in general it will follow this pattern: